2020-21 AP Course Audit: What You’ll Need to Do

-If you’re teaching AP Italian Language and Culture in 2019-20, you’ll need to:
+If you’re teaching an AP Italian Language and Culture course for the first time in 2020-21, you’ll need to submit:

 Designing Your AP Italian Language and Culture Course

 The key document for each AP course is the course and exam description.
 Start by reviewing it to understand the objectives and expectations of the course and exam.

 - The teacher uses Italian almost exclusively in class and encourages students to do likewise.